Data Exploration

 errorCode: *

 Step 2: Use Column Statistics Identify interesting patterns by examining column distributions.
+Click on the errorCode column and look for high-frequency values like AccessDenied or UnauthorizedOperation.

 Step 3: Add Specific Filters Narrow your search based on suspicious values: